ViorelsS/ViorelsS/README.md

 # Hi there, I'm Viorel! 👋 (@ViorelsS)

 ### About Me
-I am a **Backend and Cloud Developer** with a passion for building scalable and efficient applications.
-Currently, I’m working at **deda.bit** as a Backend Developer, continuously expanding my expertise in modern backend technologies and cloud solutions.
+I am a **Backend Developer** with a passion for building scalable and efficient applications.
+Currently, I’m working at **deda.bit** as a Software Architect apprentice, continuously expanding my expertise in modern backend technologies and java based solutions.

 I am also pursuing a **Frontend Master at Start2Impact University**, where I am focused on **Angular** to enhance my fullstack development skills.